linesd/az_fda/README.md

 python main.py -p "bar" -s True -a "route"  -m "AstraZeneca"
 ```

+The argument `-a "generic"` runs Part A of the exercise and `-a "route"` runs Part B.

 ## Help
 ```
 usage: main.py [-h] [-u BASE_URL] [-m MANUFACTURER] [-p {line,bar}]